For More Info

 Season-long internships occur during our production season (approximately August through May) and will include components related to our mainstage programming (assistant directing, assistant stage management, assisting designers and in some cases performance opportunities).

 Summer internships are focused on arts management and are specifically for young people who want to learn about the theatre inside-out, do a little bit of everything, and see what it really takes to make a nonprofit theatre run.
 They do not typically include acting, directing or design-related components, though it may be possible to incorporate some elements into your internship.
 Over the summer, we do not produce on our mainstage or second stage, so don’t have that option.
 Tasks may include grant writing, database administration, social media work, advertising sales, graphic design, facilities management and things of that nature.
 Production focus related to our KidsWrite Festival and our Summer Theatre Conservatories may be included.

 Alex Procknow is a theatre educator from Minneapolis, Minnesota.
-They graduated from the University of Minnesota’s Twin Cities campus with a degree in Theatre Arts and additional focuses in Theatre of the Oppressed and critical pedagogy.
-During their undergrad, they supported student collaborations with the University of Minnesota’s Xperimental Theatre, and aided in the development of student-generated social justice theatre performances as an intern for Central Touring Theatre.
-Alex is excited to be supporting Burning Coal Theatre and its educational programming.“
+Alex graduated from the University of Minnesota’s Twin Cities campus with a degree in Theatre Arts and additional focuses in Theatre of the Oppressed and critical pedagogy.
+During Alex’s undergrad, Alex supported student collaborations with the University of Minnesota’s Xperimental Theatre, and aided in the development of student-generated social justice theatre performances as an intern for Central Touring Theatre.
+Alex is excited to be supporting Burning Coal Theatre and its educational programming.

 The following shows/events have passed.